HomeDing/homeding.github.io/steps/newdevice.md

 - If the WiFi Manager UI is not starting after joining the network please open http://192.168.4.1/ or http://192.168.4.1/$setup manually.

-- The current device name is shown in this dialog and you will find the device later on the registered network using <http://{devicename}>.
+- The current device name is shown in also this dialog and you will find the device later on the registered network using <http://{devicename}>.

 - Select your private WiFi Network and enter the passphrase.